-The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the distribution.
+The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the Ition.
+If a distribution consists solely of employer distribution.
 If a distribution consists solely of employer securities and cash (\$200 or less) in lieu of fractional shares, no withholding is required.